bbauska/UC-Davis-JS-Basics/readme.md

 I have here a few reset CSS things that are helpful in general.
 This is just my own personal preference.
 You could leave these out if you wanted to but generally, I think they help with zeroing out some of the base styles that most browsers displayed by default.
-I\'m going to go ahead and add these in.
+I&apos;m going to go ahead and add these in.

-Over here I\'m going to add on my style sheet here a rule for h1, h2, h3, h4, ul, li and paragraphs.
-I don\'t know what\'s going on with that.
+Over here I&apos;m going to add on my style sheet here a rule for h1, h2, h3, h4, ul, li and paragraphs.
+I don&apos;t know what&apos;s going on with that.
-I\'m putting this in the script page, styles h1, h2, h3, h4, ul, li, and
+I&apos;m putting this in the script page, styles h1, h2, h3, h4, ul, li, and
 paragraphs.
 Margin 0, padding 0.
 That just gets rid of the margin and padding the zones.
-It\'s also helpful to say img max-width 100 percent.
+It&apos;s also helpful to say img max-width 100 percent.
-I think that\'s helpful to make sure images don\'t bust out of their containers.
-If you put an image in for URL that\'s too big to fit in the container, it will overflow it.
-We don\'t want that to happen.
-We\'ll set that as well, and then I also have over here just some styles for the body.
-I\'m going to set the font to Arial.
+I think that&apos;s helpful to make sure images don&apos;t bust out of their containers.
+If you put an image in for URL that&apos;s too big to fit in the container, it will overflow it.
+We don&apos;t want that to happen.
+We&apos;ll set that as well, and then I also have over here just some styles for the body.
+I&apos;m going to set the font to Arial.
 Arial is the font that most computers have so they work pretty well.
-I\'m going to set the color of the text to dark gray in this basic rule here.
-Let\'s just add that really quickly as well.
-I\'m going to have body, font-family, Arial and color 333.
-Already you\'ll see that the page is starting to come together a little bit with some of that styling.
+I&apos;m going to set the color of the text to dark gray in this basic rule here.
+Let&apos;s just add that really quickly as well.
+I&apos;m going to have body, font-family, Arial and color 333.
+Already you&apos;ll see that the page is starting to come together a little bit with some of that styling.
 There we go.
-Notice that we\'ve lost a bunch of the margin and padding on those things.
+Notice that we&apos;ve lost a bunch of the margin and padding on those things.

-Next we\'re going to style up the header and the main content to get them to look the way we want them to look.
-Header, I\'m going to set the padding background color, text align center, the color of the text in there, and then the margin on the bottom.
-Let\'s go ahead and do that.
+Next we&apos;re going to style up the header and the main content to get them to look the way we want them to look.
+Header, I&apos;m going to set the padding background color, text align center, the color of the text in there, and then the margin on the bottom.
+Let&apos;s go ahead and do that.
 Header, padding, 50 px, background color.
-I\'m using this cornflower blue.
-We\'re setting the color of the text to white.
+I&apos;m using this cornflower blue.
+We&apos;re setting the color of the text to white.
 Text-align, center.
 I put the margin, bottom 20 px, and anything else that I did over here.

-That\'s all good.
+That&apos;s all good.
 All right.
 Good.
-Then for main, we\'re going to have a max-width of 800 pixels, padding 20 pixels, margin auto that will center it on the page, display flex, that will make the two items in there sit next to each other and justify-content space-between, and then we\'ll set percentage width or a specific width for those two items that are going to sit next to each other on the page there.
-Let\'s go ahead and add that in.
+Then for main, we&apos;re going to have a max-width of 800 pixels, padding 20 pixels, margin auto that will center it on the page, display flex, that will make the two items in there sit next to each other and justify-content space-between, and then we&apos;ll set percentage width or a specific width for those two items that are going to sit next to each other on the page there.
+Let&apos;s go ahead and add that in.
 Main, max-width, 800px.
-It\'s a narrow page, but that\'s okay for what we\'re doing.
+It&apos;s a narrow page, but that&apos;s okay for what we&apos;re doing.
 Display, flex.
 That turns it into a flexbox and, I did some stuff with margin and padding.
 What did I do here?
 Padding 20 pixels margin auto.
 That above there.
-Actually it doesn\'t really matter.
+Actually it doesn&apos;t really matter.
 Padding 20 px, margin auto.
 There we go.
 Then with display flex we do justify-content, space-between which will put a gap between those two items.

 The two items that are going to go next to each other are the form on the left, and then this article on the right, those become flex items.
-They\'re going to go to sit next to each other in our design.
-Just like that and even with just those two rules, you\'ll see it\'s starting to come together a little bit there.
-Not very much yet, but it\'s starting to come together.
+They&apos;re going to go to sit next to each other in our design.
+Just like that and even with just those two rules, you&apos;ll see it&apos;s starting to come together a little bit there.
+Not very much yet, but it&apos;s starting to come together.
 Okay.
 Great.
 Well pick up the styling in the next video.